techpeace/authenticated-rss-proxy/README.md

 Overview
 --------

 Inspired by Andy Delcambre, this proxy server takes a username and password as parameters and will convert a feed URL into an HTTP basic auth request and return the results.
-This is useful for routing authenticated feeds (like GitHub activity feeds for private projects) into Google Reader.
+This is useful for routing authenticated feeds into Google Reader.

 Usage
 -----